 The more distance you have between your home and any vegetation, the greater protection you have.

-♦ Clear all flammable vegetation such as leaves, branches and twigs
+♦ Clear all flammable vegetation such as leaves, branches, and twigs from the zone.

 ♦ Avoid using mulch made from bark or wood chips.

 ♦ Remove any vines growing on the walls of your home.

 Trim or move plants away from the side of your home.